IPA-111: Server-Modified Values and Defaults

 An attribute with an effective value must be expressed as two fields in the API:

-- A mutable field that may be optionally set by the user and must not be modified by the service
+- A client-owned mutable field that may be optionally set by the user and must not be modified by the service

-- Effective values must be named by prefixing effective to the mutable field's name
+- Effective values must be named by prefixing

 Example

-// For managing autoscaling of a cluster
+// For managing a cluster with auto-scaling enabled

 {

-"clusterTier": "M10",
+"instanceSize": "M10",

-"effectiveClusterTier": "M30"
+"effectiveInstanceSize": "M30"

 }